Mr-Ferjani/Music-Recommendation-using-Emotion_Recognition/README.md

-# Emotion Recognition through audio and images
+# Recommending Music using Emotion Recognition through audio and images